abapGit/docs.abapgit.org/src/user-guide/reference/exits.md

 ### ADJUST_DISPLAY_FILENAME

 This exit can be used to change the path and filename displayed in the repository view (see [#5185](https://github.com/abapGit/abapGit/issues/5185)).
-For example, you can implement a logic to shorten the path avoiding output of repetetive details.
+For example, you can implement a logic to shorten the path avoiding the output of repetitive details.

 ### ALLOW_SAP_OBJECTS